RedHatInsights/xjoin-operator/README.md

   ```
 - They can be executed via `make test`.
 - There is also `make delve-test` to run the tests in debug mode.
 Then `delve` can be used to connect to the test run.
 - The tests take a while to run.
-To whitelist one or a few tests, prepend `It` with an F. e.g.
+To allowlist one or a few tests, prepend `It` with an F. e.g.
   change `It("Creates a connector...` to `FIt("Creates a connector...) {`
 - Sometimes when the test execution fails unexpectedly it will leave orphaned projects in kubernetes.
   Use `dev/cleanup.projects.sh` to remove them.